xkhainguyen/xkhainguyen.github.io/_projects/misc_f110.md

 category: misc
 ---

 I was a core member of CMU's F1TENTH team.
 Based on the [F1TENTH platform](https://f1tenth.org/), we built a 1:10 scaled autonomous race car and developed autonomy software including SLAM, state estimation, raceline optimization, and tracking control.
 It is able to perform head-to-head racing and reach maximum velocity of 20 km/h.
-I participated in the competition in San Antonio in May 2023 and the team advanced to semi-final.
+I participated in the [competition](https://cps2023-race.f1tenth.org/) in San Antonio within the Cyber-Physical Systems and Internet-of-Things Week in May 2023 and the team advanced to semi-final.

 During my involvement, I worked on integrated planning and control from simulation to hardware.
 Things I used for the project